Product Coverage

 Product Codes We Normalize

-Product Categories Covered by Normalizer
+Product Categories Covered by Engine

 The normalization engine covers pipes, valves, fittings, flanges, gaskets, and bolts across ASME and EN standards.
 For each MTO line item, it generates a normalized description (human-readable) and an 18-digit unique product code for ERP systems, derived via SHA-256 hashing.
 Full traceability to manufacturing and dimensional standards.